sigstore/sigstore/pkg/signature/kms/cliplugin/README.md

 2. Sign some data

-    With our example, you need to first creat the key.
+    With our example, you need to first create the key.

     ```shell
     export PATH="$PATH:`pwd`"